 Alabama follows a “contributory negligence” policy for personal injury claims.
 This means that if you file a lawsuit in an attempt to be awarded damages and the jury in the case finds you in any way at fault for the accident, the case will be dismissed automatically.
 If the jury finds both parties at fault, then insurance claim adjusters have a position of leverage to settle the case for less.
 Most states follow a “comparative negligence” policy.
 This policy allows a person to be awarded damages if they are found to be less than 50% responsible for the accident.

 It is also important to note that Alabama requires all drivers to carry certain minimum amounts of liability insurance.
 When you are in an accident, you have three options in pursuing damages if you are injured as a result.
 You can file a claim with your insurance provider, file a third-party claim directly with the at-fault driver’s insurance carrier, or file a lawsuit in civil court.
-Consult either the insurance provider or a car accident attorney before choosing any of these options if you have been injured in the accident.
+Consult a Shelby County car accident attorney before choosing any of these options if you have been injured in the accident.